n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.telegram.md

 Refer to Telegram's Bot API [sendChatAction](https://core.telegram.org/bots/api#sendchataction){:target=_blank .external-link} documentation for more information.

+### Send Message

+Telegram limits the number of messages you can send to 30 per second.
+If you expect to hit this limit, refer to [Send more than 30 messages per second](#send-more-than-30-messages-per-second) for a suggested workaround.

 ### Unpin Chat Message

 To use this operation, enter these parameters: